sammy6378/HealthHaven-Plp/README.md

 ## 🌍 Social Impact and SDG Alignment

 ### **Primary SDG Alignment**
-- **Goal 3: Good Health and Well-being**: Ensure healthy lives and promote well-being for all at all ages.
+- **Goal 3: Good Health and Well-being**: Ensure healthy lives and promote well-being for all ages.

 ### **Secondary SDG Contributions**
 - **Goal 1: No Poverty**: Affordable healthcare solutions to reduce financial strain.